Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 Instructions

-• Soak the dried kelp in the water (6 cups) in a sauce pan for 1 hour.
-(You can do this overnight if you can afford the time for an even deeper flavor.
-Alternatively, if you’re short on time, skip this step.)
+• Soak the dried kelp in 6 cups of water in a saucepan for 1 hour.
+(For an even deeper flavor, you can soak it overnight if time allows.
+Alternatively, if you’re short on time, you can skip this step.)

-• Remove the anchovy ball and sieve the stock through kitchen muslin cloth to catch any leftover kelp or anchovy particles.
-Now the soup stock is ready to use.
-If you are going to use it later cool down and transfer it into an air tight container or a bottle.
-It should keep well for a few days in the fridge and up to 3 months in the freezer.
+• Remove the anchovy ball and strain the stock through a kitchen muslin cloth to catch any leftover kelp or anchovy particles.
+The soup stock is now ready to use.
+If you plan to use it later, let it cool and transfer it to an airtight container or bottle.
+It will keep well for a few days in the fridge and up to 3 months in the freezer.

 Nutrition Info (per serving)